yuanwentian/yuanwentian.github.io/index.md

 ## Research interests

-> quote
->
->
+Aritificial intelligence, though soaring, are still far from human intelligence in generic level.
+Inspired by my interdisciplinary research experience.
+My research interests lie in a combination with Robotic Manipulation and Cognitive Science.
+My research interests focus on the difference between human intelligence and machine intelligence, to cognitive models to help design robots that can seamless collaborate with human beings.

+[comment]: <> > quotation such as curiosity and self-evolving.
+[comment]: <> >why human can use such small data to compute so fast and make decisions so fast? efficiency and accuracy.

-I believe **interdisciplinary** and can be inspired by so many fields, but the main idea is to combined robotics and cogsci，robotic manipulatuon is foundamaton to study，human’s intention，suchas Physics-AI. developing self-evolving system，engineer intuition，potentiality and curiousity，such concepts that can develop by themselves.
+[comment]: <> Robotic manipulatuon is foundamaton to study，human’s intention，suchas Physics-AI. developing self-evolving system，engineer intuition，potentiality and curiousity，such concepts that can develop by themselves.

-*   Control & Optimization
+*   Control & Optimization Theory.
 *   Robotic Manipulation.
 *   Cognitive Science.
-*   Artificial Intelligence: reinforcement learning and inverse reinforcement learning.
+*   Artificial Intelligence and Application: reinforcement learning and inverse reinforcement learning.
+Multi Agent System.